Leader Unlock

 People Look Fine and Feel Alone

-And in the U.S., the Surgeon General has reported that about half of adults say they experience loneliness, with some of the highest rates among young adults.
+In the U.S., the Surgeon General has reported that about half of adults say they experience loneliness, with some of the highest rates among young adults.
 Half.

 That means when you walk into a workplace, a church lobby, a youth sports field, or a coffee shop, you’re surrounded by people who look fine and feel alone.